TejasvOnly/random-rickroll/README.md

 # Random Rick-Roll

-This action comments a gif of Rick Astley when someone opens a new issue.
+This action comments a gif of Rick Astley when someone opens a new issue

 ## Inputs